hemog/Stern/README.md

-# Project for Engineering Project Lecture
+# Project for Engineering Project

 Original Released by Ali Bilal Arı for python3: